NCAR/DART/models/clm/readme.rst

 Similar logic applies to the variables related to plant growth.
-If the LAI observations indicates there should be something growing and nothing has sprouted yet ...
-DART essentially gives up and moves on ...
+If the LAI observations indicates there should be something growing and nothing has sprouted yet, DART does nothing to the variables.

 Configuring an Experiment